jinzhenfan/jekyll-now/_posts/2013-03-01-Conceptual Design #2 iCM - A Stylish Diagnostic Mobile APP.md

 ---
 layout: post
-title: A taste of Chinese Ink Paiting Style
+title: A taste of Chinese Ink Paiting Style #Design&Visual
 ---

 One day my advisor had this idea of developing a online real-time machine diagnostic APP working with someone in China.
 For all kinds of reasons, I was part of it.